XY Things you should definitely do in Krakow

 More information about safety in Krakow, precautions, and emergency hospitals can be found here.

 Public Transportation in Krakow

-An awesome way of how you easily use Public transportation in Kraków.
-Install the application: "Jakdojade" -- Or Visit: Jakdojade - Krakow.
+The best way to use Public transportation in Kraków.
+Install the application: Jakdojade.

 You can also use Google Maps if you are familiar.

 Through this application, you can even buy a ticket in case you are not able on site.
 By the way, tickets for 75 minutes cost only 4,40 zloty (around 1 euro).

 Consider buying even a 24 hours ticket in case it is necessary.
 See also Krakow Card as a good option when traveling to Krakow.